-FORM 10-Q (Mark One) URSUANT TO SECTION 13 OR 15(d) OF T 1934 HE SECURITIES EXCHANGE ACT OF 1 For the quarterly period ended September 30, 20 OR )20 ☐ TRANSITION REPORT P URSUANT TO SECTION 13 OR 15(d) OF T 1934 HE SECURITIES EXCHANGE ACT OF , 1934 For the Transition Period From to · Commission file number: 001-37792 NantHealth, Inc. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization 27-3019889 (I.R.S.
+FORM 10-Q (Mark One) URSUANT TO SECTION 13 OR 15(d) OF TI 1934 HE SECURITIES EXCHANGE A CT OF J For the quarterly period ended September 30, 20 OR 20 ☐ TRANSITION REPORT P URSUANT TO SECTION 13 OR 15(d) OF TI 1934 HE SECURITIES EXCHANGE A CT OF • For the Transition Period From to • Commission file number: 001-37792 NantHealth, Inc. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction o incorporation or organization 27-3019889 (I.R.S.
 Employer Identification No.) 9920 Jefferson Blvd.
-Culver City, California 90232 (7in Code) (Address of principal executive of ffices) (Zip Code) (310) 883-1300 (Registrant's telephone number, including area code 1 Securities registered pursuant to Section 12/ 1 Securities registered pursuant to Section 12( Name of a should not be a sink as sink as -d Title of each class Common Stock, par value \$0.0001 per share Trading Symbol(s) NH Name of each exchange on which registere Nasdaq Global Select Market u of 1934 during the preceding 12 months (or for su such filing requirements for the past 90 days.
-Ye o file such reports), and (2) has been subje ct to Rule 405 of Regulation S-T (§232.405 of this cha t has submitted electronically every Interactive Dat- pter) during the preceding 12 months (or for such s t is a large accelerated filer, an accelerated filer, a he definitions of "large accelerated filer," "accelerat Exchange Act.
-Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company X Emerging growth company $\boxtimes$ check mark if the registrant has elected not to use the sprovided pursuant to Section 13(a) of the Exchan j with Indicate by check mark whether the registran t is a shell company (as defined in Rule 12b-2 of th e Exchange Act).
-Yes 🗌 No 🗵 11 214 133 shares of common stock, par value \$0
+90232 Culver City, California (Zip Code) (Address of principal executive (310) 883-1300 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Common Stock, par value \$0.0001 per share Trading Symbol(s) NH Name of each exchange on which regis Nasdaq Global Select Market tered of 1934 during the preceding 12 months (or for significant such filling requirements for the past 90 days.
+You Indicate by check mark whether the registran Rule 405 of Regulation S-T (§232.405 of this chasubmit such files).
+Yes No t has submitted electronically every Interactive Data pter) during the preceding 12 months (or for such sh File required to be submitted pursual corter period that the registrant was re- subject to nt to equired to t is a large accelerated filer, an accelerated filer, a n the definitions of "large accelerated filer," "accelerated Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company \boxtimes Emerging growth company \boxtimes

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+As of November 6, 2020, the registrant had 111,214,133 shares of common stock, par value \$0.0001 per share, or